 Parental concerns about happenings in the Weinstein JCC Early Childhood Program should be directly expressed to the classroom teacher.
-If concerns are not addressed satisfactorily, parents are encouraged to contact the Early Childhood Director, Donna Peters or Assistant Director, Barbara Wise.
+If concerns are not addressed satisfactorily, parents are encouraged to contact the Early Childhood Director, Donna Peters or Director of Operations, Erin Cole.
 If concerns still exist, parents should contact the Weinstein JCC CEO, Orly Lewis.
 Parents are always welcome to contact the chairpersons of the Early Childhood Committee to discuss any questions, concerns, or suggestions about the preschool and childcare program.

-Ρ. ORIENTATION OPPORTUNITIES
+P. ORIENTATION OPPORTUNITIES